Lauren Cox Photography

 Can we meet before we commit?

-It makes sense that you might want to be sure that we "connect" before you entrust your wedding to me.
+It makes sense that you might want to be sure that we "connect" before you entrust your wedding to us.
 We would be happy to connect with you via telephone or FaceTime and are able to supply you with numerous references and testimonials.
 Prospective clients may also request a 15 minute Quick Chat Consultation via Zoom.

 What does the Marriage Commissioner wear to a wedding?

 We believe that we should strive to look professional, elegant, and not take the the focus at the front.
 I do not wear robes (except if you are doing a Harry Potter wedding!).
 We typically (though not exclusively) wear black to perform a wedding and dress in a manner befitting the occasion (a dress or suit).
 There are a few photos of us "in action" on this site.
-On occasion, we have been asked to accessorize to fit the wedding theme (wear a corsage supplied by the wedding couple) and am usually happy to oblige.
+On occasion, we have been asked to accessorize to fit the wedding theme (wear a corsage supplied by the wedding couple) and are usually happy to oblige.